bbatsov/emacsredux/_posts/2025-02-03-clean-unloading-of-emacs-themes.md

 That's all I have for you on this subject.
 Keep hacking!

+**P.S.** If you're afraid of Elisp there are a couple of alternative approaches you might consider:

+- The built-in command `M-x customize-themes`
+- The `consult-theme` from the popular [consult](https://github.com/minad/consult) package

+Both are also great options for previewing themes!

 [^1]: Zenburn is to this day my all time favorite theme, though.
 I rarely manage to spend more than a few days away from it.